New Year’s Eve dinner ideas

 Shallot tarte tatin

 Turn humble shallots into something worthy of a French bistro with this recipe.
 It uses a classic caramel technique, but is finished with savoury cheese and thyme.
-If you're cooking for vegetarians, be sure to choose a goat's cheese that is veggie-friendly.
-If you're planning a cosy night in, ramp up the indulgence factor by serving this with another French delicacy, potato dauphinoise.
+Ramp-up the indulgence factor by serving this with another French delicacy, potato dauphinoise.
 It's comfort food at its very best.

-Lamb shoulder is made for entertaining, as most of the prep is done in advance – a low oven simply cooks the meat slowly while you get on with other things.
+Lamb shoulder is great, because most of the prep is done in advance – a low oven simply cooks the meat slowly while you get on with other things.
 Rosie Birkett’s lamb shoulder recipe uses a shallot, anchovy and multi-herb marinade, and is served with a lemony gremolata for freshness.
 If you have any leftovers, serve Rosie’s lamb shoulder & smoky aubergine flatbreads on New Year’s Day for a take on Turkish lahmacun, a dish that takes the concept of pizza to a whole new stratosphere.

 Go meat-free and make our vegan-friendly butternut squash ‘steaks’.
 This recipe uses seasonal ingredients, including robust chestnuts and leafy cavolo nero, plus warm cumin and cinnamon to ramp up the flavour.
 Dairy-free coconut yogurt adds coolness and contrast to finish.
 This dish looks extra-special, but is an absolute cinch to put together.